aquariumbio/aquarium/docs/development/index.md

 2. Until v3 is complete, you will likely want to run either `master` or `staging`.
    If using `staging`, checkout that branch `git checkout staging`.
-   The highest numbered `v2.x` will also be the most recent v2 release.
+   The highest numbered `aq_2.x` branch will also be the most recent v2 release.

 3. Edit the `legacy-aquarium/.env` file and set `APP_PUBLIC_PORT`, `S3_PUBLIC_PORT` and `EXTERNAL_DB_PORT` so they do not conflict with the values of the following variables in the `aquarium/.env` file:
    `FRONTEND_PUBLIC_PORT`,